Language selection

 Ramzi Jammal

-Acting Chief Executive Officer, Canadian Nuclear Safety Commission
+Executive Vice-President and Chief Regulatory Operations Officer, Canadian Nuclear Safety Commission

 Ramzi Jammal has accumulated over 35 years of experience in the nuclear industry, including working for the CNSC since 1998.
 His work combines executive management skills with scientific expertise, representing the CNSC in Canada and internationally.
-At the CNSC, Ramzi has occupied several roles.
-He is currently acting Chief Executive Officer, overseeing the organization and its employees, and also Executive Vice-President and Chief Regulatory Operations Officer.
+At the CNSC, Ramzi has occupied several roles, including serving as acting chief executive officer from October 2023 to August 2024.
+He is currently Executive Vice-President and Chief Regulatory Operations Officer.

 Ramzi was the recipient of the prestigious 2021 Ian McRae award, honouring his substantive contribution to the advancement of nuclear energy in Canada.